SAP-samples/kyma-runtime-extension-samples/cdc-extension/README.md

-# Deploying an SAP Customer Data Cloud Extension to SAP BTP, Kyma runtime
+# Deploying an SAP Customer Data Cloud Extension to SAP BTP, Kyma Runtime

-The objective of this example is to demonstrate how to setup a **Kyma serverless function** to be used as an **[SAP Customer Data Cloud](https://help.sap.com/viewer/product/SAP_CUSTOMER_DATA_CLOUD/GIGYA/en-US) (CDC; aka: Gigya)** extension endpoint.
+The objective of this example is to demonstrate how to setup a **Kyma serverless function** to be used as an **[SAP Customer Data Cloud](https://help.sap.com/viewer/product/SAP_CUSTOMER_DATA_CLOUD/GIGYA/en-US) (CDC; aka: Gigya) extension endpoint**.

-**CDC Extensions** support secure, server-side, synchronous execution of custom logic and intercept specifc CDC REST API calls.
+**CDC Extensions** support secure, server-side, synchronous execution of custom logic and intercept specific CDC REST API calls.
 They can be used to meet a wide range of business use-cases, such as to:

 * Prevent a user from registering with an abusive username
 * Prevent a user from registering with a disposable email address